John-Kibirige/bookstore-react/README.md

 ### Setting up the server up and running

-run `npm run dev` to start the development server
+run `npm start` to start the development server

 ### Run tests